pedrodotmc/nix-home/README.md

 gpg --full-generate-key
 ```

-2. Generate a new SSH key pair and configure it in GitHub:
+2. Generate a new SSH key pair (or import an existing one) and configure it in GitHub:

 ```bash
 ssh-keygen -t ecdsa -b 521 -C "pedrodotmc@gmail.com"